 A Ghost Story was the fourth film for David Lowery who had previously established his credentials as an indie director with St. Nick (2009) and Ain’t Them Body Saints (2013), before taking on a big studio project with the remake of Disney’s Pete’s Dragon (2016).
-In genre material, Lowery also produced the true-life-based tv series Strange Angel (2018– ) about pioneering rocketry and occultism.
-Lowery claimed that he made A Ghost Story on a budget of $100,000 – the fees he earned from Pete’s Dragon.
-The film premiered at Sundance and then did the rounds of a host of other festivals, gaining considerable word of mouth.
+In genre material, Lowery also produced the true-life-based tv series Strange Angel (2018-9) about pioneering rocketry and occultism and subsequently went to make an adaptation of the Mediaeval chivalric fantasy quest The Green Knight (2021) and Peter Pan and Wendy (2023).
+Lowery announced that he made A Ghost Story on a budget of $100,000 – the fees he earned from Pete’s Dragon.
+The film premiered at Sundance and then did the rounds of a host of other festivals and a theatrical release, gaining considerable word of mouth.

-When I first heard the premise for A Ghost Story – a ghost story in which the ghost is played by a man in a sheet with two eyeholes poked in it – the concept seemed too goofy to seem like it ever could possibly be taken seriously.
+When I first heard the premise for A Ghost Story – a ghost story where the ghost is played by a man in a sheet with two eyeholes poked in it – the concept seemed too goofy to seem like it ever could possibly be taken seriously.
 It’s an idea for a Halloween costume for kids without any money or maybe an episode of Scooby Doo, Where Are You (1969-72).
 That said, I do like being proven wrong in my initial assumptions.
 And blow me down if David Lowery doesn’t turn around and deliver what you could almost call an existential variant on Ghost (1990).
-The result is extraordinary work such that I am already happy to call A Ghost Story my best film of 2017.
+The result is extraordinary work such that I am happy to place A Ghost Story on my best films of 2017 list.

 The only part of the film that left me confused was the last ten minutes.
 [PLOT SPOILERS] Following the scene where the house is demolished and the high-rise constructed, the ghost dives off the top of the building and then for some reason is transported back in time where he impassively watches on as he sees a pioneer family killed by Indian arrows and then is witness as Casey Affleck and Rooney Mara move into the house and we go through a condensed retelling of their story and he is killed again, although this time arriving at a less melancholy ending.